pchiorean/Indentz/docs/README.md

 © 2020-2023 Paul Chiorean \<jpeg AT basement.ro\>.\
 The code is released under the MIT License (see [LICENSE.txt](LICENSE.txt)).

-The code in this project would not have been possible without the InDesign ExtendScript API by [Theunis de Jong](http://jongware.mit.edu) and [Gregor Fellenz](https://www.indesignjs.de/extendscriptAPI/indesign-latest/), Mozilla's [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/About), and also blog posts, forum posts, tutorials or code by [Marc Autret](https://www.indiscripts.com), [Dave Saunders](http://jsid.blogspot.com), [Peter Kahrel](https://creativepro.com/files/kahrel/indesignscripts.html), [Gregor Fellenz](https://github.com/grefel/indesignjs), [Marijan Tompa](https://indisnip.wordpress.com), [Richard Harrington](https://github.com/richardharrington/indesign-scripts) and many others.
+The code in this project would not have been possible without the InDesign ExtendScript API by [Theunis de Jong](https://community.adobe.com/t5/indesign-discussions/theunis-de-jong-1966-2020/td-p/11653669) and [Gregor Fellenz](https://www.indesignjs.de/extendscriptAPI/indesign-latest/), Mozilla's [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/About), and also blog posts, forum posts, tutorials or code by [Marc Autret](https://www.indiscripts.com), [Dave Saunders](http://jsid.blogspot.com), [Peter Kahrel](https://creativepro.com/files/kahrel/indesignscripts.html), [Gregor Fellenz](https://github.com/grefel), [Marijan Tompa](https://indisnip.wordpress.com), [Richard Harrington](https://github.com/richardharrington/indesign-scripts) and many others.

-Thanks to Adrian Frigioiu for bug reports and feedback.
+Thanks to Adrian Frigioiu and others for bug reports and feedback.

-<small>Last updated: September 30, 2023</small>
+<small>Last updated: October 7, 2023</small>

-[^1]: You can add shortcuts to scripts from **Edit ‣ Keyboard Shortcuts ‣ Product Area ‣ Scripts**.

-[^2]: `DefaultLayers.jsx`, `DefaultSwatches.jsx`, `ReplaceFonts.jsx`, `ReplaceLinks.jsx`, `ReplaceSnippet.jsx`.
+[^1]: Most scripts require at least one open document, and some require at least one object to be selected.

+[^2]: However, releases may be a little old.
+The latest version is in the [dev](https://github.com/pchiorean/Indentz/tree/dev) branch, which is what I actually use every day, so it's kind of tested, but… beware. ;)

 [^3]: A _visible area_ is a custom zone delimited by a frame named `<visible area>`, and it's used to mark the visible part of a poster, etc.; some scripts take it into account.
 When undefined, it fallbacks to the page/spread size.

 [^4]: The value is configurable by editing the constant `SNAP_PCT` from `fitTo()`.

-[^5]: Releases may be old, however.
-The latest version is in the [dev](https://github.com/pchiorean/Indentz/tree/dev) branch – this is what I actually use every day, so it's kind of tested, but… beware. ;)